robinkraft/web-mapping/lecture2/Lecture2.md

 * What kinds of data could help you make this map?
 * Have you found the data sets you need?
 What are they?
 * Who is your audience?
 * What do you want your audience to learn?
+What story are you trying to tell?
 * What kinds of SQL queries - spatial or regular - might you need to make your map?